Sharmineroz/camera_mouse/README.md

 	![](https://fthmb.tqn.com/8RXiZpXD8aWejfm2a74pOurmgyY=/400x0/id_anim_drawrect-56a246ba5f9b58b7d0c89194.gif)

-	Then by typng "q", it will pop an image showing wour selection, if correct, type "q" again, if not, type "z" to select again.
+	Then by typng "q", it will pop an image showing our selection, if correct, type "q" again, if not, type "z" to select again.

 	![](https://raw.githubusercontent.com/Sharmineroz/camera_mouse/master/screenshots/Screenshot%20%283%29.png)